altillimity/X-Band-Decoders/README.md

 - Record a baseband
 - Demodulate with AQUA Demodulator
 - Process the soft symbols with Aqua Decoder
 - Run the resulting CADU file through MODIS Decoder
+- Run the resulting CADU file through CERES Decoder (for CERES instrument data)

 # Terra